-I have come to the conclusion that storing the harvest is best done with someone else.
+While making plans to store your harvest, consider doing it with someone else.
 I’ve had many years of making salsa with my friend Darlene.
 They are very special memories.
 And what’s the saying?
 Many hands make light work.
 If you are canning solo, put some wonderful music on and pat yourself on the back knowing you’re doing something wholesome and worthy.

 2 C Sugar